dscsa/development/README.txt

 4/24/17
 Working on getting the code to run as one encapsulated chunk without me having to write anything in.
 Can basically do that with shipments and inventory right now.
 Will need expand this to include the users/accounts/drugs testing.
 Once it can run through like this and all the expectations are lined up and it doesn't fail on timing anywhere, then I want to expand robustness of certain transaction related tasks.
 Then can begin integrating into the development repo and considering chunking of any sort.

+4/26/17
+Ironing out the kinks in running the whole suite of tests.
+It's all incorporated in the development repo in my fork, and my fork of client has all the markups.
+At this point I need to get it to be able to run start-finish and then I can submit pull requests for all this.
+Then it will be a question of expanding this testing to the point that I feel comfortable calling the site tested based SOLELY on these suites.

 Step Log:
 - Keep the Drugs page commented out - CANT
 - Delete all the other databases and try running all the other tests together